jlynch725/Javascript-Assignments/README.md

 This menue returns the total price for any combination of size and toppings for a pizza.

 <h4>Tic Tac Toe</h4>
-This functioning Tic Tac Toe game populates a random empty sqaure after the user makes his move, then declares a winner when either the user or the computer has won the game.
+This functioning Tic Tac Toe game populates a random empty square after the user makes his move, then declares a winner when either the user or the computer has won the game.

 <h4>Calculator</h4>
 A functioning calculator that can add, subtract, multiply, and divide.